bramvbilsen/Flutter-Fidget-Spinner-App-Animations-/README.md

 ## Application Preview
 *This animation will be 60 fps on devices.
 This gif has a reduced framerate to reduce image size!*
+### The second tab now has a fidget spinner that will spin when you slide your finger over the screen!
 ![](https://raw.githubusercontent.com/bramvbilsen/Flutter-Fidget-Spinner-App-Animations-/master/preview/tMLl38ECTb.gif)

 ## Educational purpose only